Do you feel that your telescope is just too small?

 If you have logged a bit of time as an amateur astronomer, I invite you to

 take the Amateur Astronomer Survey,

 and see what most amateur astronomers are up to.

 Some Telescope Shopping Suggestions

-I suggest you begin modestly, as the Astronomy 101 t-shirt
+I suggest you begin modestly, as the Stargazing 101 t-shirt

 design suggest.
 Wait until dark, then look up.
 For starters (and for optics

 you'll use for years) consider a quality pair of binoculars.
 I often use a pair

 of 15x70 binoculars, and can see most Messier objects with them, though you may